rails/webpacker/README.md

 }
 ```

-4. And finally, add `.tsx` to the list of extensions in `config/webpacker.yml`
+4. Finally add `.tsx` to the list of extensions in `config/webpacker.yml`
 and rename your generated `hello_react.js` using react installer
 to `hello_react.tsx` and make it valid typescript and now you can use
-typescript with React.
+typescript, JSX with React.

-### HTML templates with Typescript
+### Use HTML templates with Typescript and Angular

-After you have installed angular using [webpacker]((#angular-with-typescript) you would need to do follow these steps to add HTML templates:
+After you have installed angular using [angular installer](#angular-with-typescript)
+you would need to follow these steps to add HTML templates support:

-1. Use `yarn' to add html-loader
+1. Use `yarn` to add html-loader

 ```bash
 yarn add html-loader